 2008 The Women’s Center doubled its staff and increased programs and services to students, and started a Women 4 Women student group and a Student Parent Association.

-2009 With the support of the Women’s Center the Women 4 Women Student Group began a Human Trafficking Awareness Conference for university and community members now in its fourth year and in 2012 the Women’s Center group founded the first Kentucky Statewide College Women’s Leadership Conference which received sponsorships of over $20,000 and provided sponsorship to over sixty attendees.
+2009 With the support of the Women’s Center the Women 4 Women Student Group began a Human Trafficking Awareness Conference for university and community members now in its sixth year and in 2012 the Women’s Center group founded the first Kentucky Statewide College Women’s Leadership Conference which received sponsorships of over $20,000 and provided sponsorship to over sixty attendees.